Ian Botham: Somerset and England (1981–82 to 1983–84)

+Incidentally, it was during the subsequent ODI tournament – the annual Australian Tri-Series, at the time called the "World Series" – that Botham opened the batting for the first time in one-day cricket.
+Due to the fielding restrictions in force in that tournament (and for ODIs in Australia generally since 1980), only two fielders were permitted outside the 30 yard circle during the first ten overs (now called a Powerplay): and it was in the 9th match of the tournament, against Australia, that Botham opened the batting for the first time, with the idea that he was the batsman best equipped to hit the ball over the top.
+However, the tactic did not go as planned, Botham only scoring 19 and England losing the match.
+The tactic was more successful, two matches later against New Zealand with Botham scoring 65, but he was expensive with the ball as NZ chased the target successfully for the highest successful run-chase in ODIs at the time.
+England finished the tournament in third and last place and did not qualify for the finals.

 In the 1983 English season, Somerset won the NatWest Trophy for the first time, defeating Kent in the Lord's final by 24 runs with Botham as their captain.
 They were very close to taking the JPL title too but, having tied with Yorkshire on 46 points, they were placed second on run rate.
 In the County Championship, they won only three matches and finished tenth.
 They were knocked out of the B&H Cup early.
 Botham had a good season with the bat, scoring 852 runs in his 14 first-class matches at 40.57 with a highest score of 152 among three centuries.
 He did less well with the ball: only 22 wickets at the high average of 33.09.
 New Zealand played a four-match Test series against England after the World Cup and, at the 29th attempt, finally defeated England for the first time in a Test match in England.
 England won the other three matches convincingly, however, to take the series 3–1.
 Botham did little with the ball, the same story as in his whole season, but he did score a century (103) in the final Test at Trent Bridge (see photo).

 In the winter of 1983–84, England toured New Zealand from January to February and Pakistan in March.
 Apart from one innings at Basin Reserve in the first Test against New Zealand, Botham was a disappointment on this tour, especially as a bowler.
 He scored 138 in the first Test, sharing in a sixth wicket partnership of 232 with Derek Randall (164), but the match was drawn.
 It was a poor tour for England, all told, and described by Wisden as "ranking among the unhappiest they have ever undertaken".
 England lost both series 1–0.
 Botham left Pakistan after the first Test there, the one England lost, to have a knee problem investigated at home.